Cinderella Milkweed

 Landscape Qualities

-Cinderella Milkweed is an herbaceous perennial with an upright spreading habit of growth.
-Its medium texture blends into the garden | but can always be balanced by a couple of finer or coarser plants for an effective composition.
+but can always be balanced by a couple of finer or coarser plants for an effective composition., Cinderella Milkweed is an herbaceous perennial with an upright spreading habit of growth.
+Its medium texture blends into the garden

 Ornamental Qualities

-Cinderella Milkweed features showy lightly-scented shell pink flat-top recurved flowers with white eyes at the ends of the stems from mid summer to early fall | which emerge from distinctive rose flower buds.
+Cinderella Milkweed features showy lightly-scented shell pink flat-top recurved flowers with white eyes at the ends of the stems from mid summer to early fall, which emerge from distinctive rose flower buds.
 The flowers are excellent for cutting.
 Its glossy narrow leaves remain forest green in color with distinctive light green veins throughout the season.

 Planting and Growing

-This plant does best in full sun to partial shade.
-It is quite adaptable | preferring to grow in average to wet conditions | and will even tolerate some standing water.
+and will even tolerate some standing water.
 It is not particular as to soil type or pH.
-It is quite intolerant of urban pollution | therefore inner city or urban streetside plantings are best avoided.
+It is quite intolerant of urban pollution, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation., preferring to grow in average to wet conditions, therefore inner city or urban streetside plantings are best avoided.
 This is a selection of a native North American species.
-It can be propagated by division; however | as a cultivated variety | be aware that it may be subject to certain restrictions or prohibitions on propagation.
+It can be propagated by division; however, This plant does best in full sun to partial shade.
+It is quite adaptable

 Plant Facts